Andrew Peacock (writer)

 Andrew Peacock is a Canadian author and retired veterinarian residing in Freshwater-Carbonear, Newfoundland.
-His debut book, Creatures of the Rock: A Veterinarian's Adventures in Newfoundland was long-listed for the 2015 Leacock Medal for Humour and won the 2015 Newfoundland Book Award.
+His debut book, Creatures of the Rock: A Veterinarian's Adventures in Newfoundland was longlisted for the 2015 Leacock Medal for Humour and won the 2015 Newfoundland Book Award.

 Life

 Peacock was born in Toronto and raised in Kapuskasing, Ontario.
-He moved from Ontario to Newfoundland in 1982 after graduating from the University of Guelph as a doctor of veterinary medicine.
-Peacock practiced as a mixed animal veterinarian in rural Newfoundland from 1982 to 2010.
+He moved from Ontario to Newfoundland in 1982 after graduating from the University of Guelph as a Doctor of Veterinary Medicine.
+Peacock practiced as a mixed-animal veterinarian in rural Newfoundland from 1982 to 2010.
 After retiring from veterinary practice, he wrote two books, both of which are inspired by his time as a veterinarian.
 He also previously owned an independent bookstore in Carbonear called "Waterwords" with his wife.
-Along with his literary career, Peacock works for the Newfoundland and Labrador College of Veterinarians.
+Along with his literary career, Peacock worked for the Newfoundland and Labrador College of Veterinarians.